 A producer, mixing engineer and composer who approaches every project from a musicians perspective, giving each detail the personal attention it deserves.

-Ben is a recording & mixing engineer, producer, and composer based in Leeds.
-His experience as a songwriter led him to explore recording and production in his early teens, and this later developed into an interest in recording other bands and musicians.
-As a producer, he’s worked with a number of artists at various stages of their careers, including Grammy nominated musicians and artists signed to major record labels.
+Ben is a recording & mixing engineer, record producer, composer and musician based in Leeds.
+His experience as a songwriter playing drums and guitar led him to explore recording and production in his early teens, and this later developed into an interest in recording other bands and musicians.
+As a producer he works with artists at various stages of their career, from independent aspiring artists and hobbyists to Grammy nominated musicians and artists signed to major labels.

-Ben has a keen interest in live recording, and is a firm believer that some of the best records are those that were recorded live.
-This informs his approach both in and outside of the studio, and has more recently seen him work as a the sole engineer on a number of live sessions with his production company Square One.
+Ben has a keen interest in live performance and is a firm believer that some of the best records are those that were recorded live.
+This informs his approach when capturing performances both in and outside of the studio, utilising production tools to enhance and elevate great performances rather than aiming to fix issues artificially.

-Currently working as a songwriter & composer for TV, a live sound engineer, a recording and mixing engineer, and the recipient of a Masters Degree with Distinction in Music Production in addition to being awarded The Solid State Logic Prize for Top Achieving Music Students, Ben is always seeking out new opportunities to expand and develop his knowledge in all areas of music production.
+Since earning a Masters Degree with Distinction in Music Production in 2018, and being awarded The Solid State Logic Prize for Top Achieving Music Students in the same year, he has worked on a variety of projects including; live and studio albums, dedicated mixing projects, live sound engineering, commissioned compositions, and services for songwriters covering all aspects of record production.
+Ben is always seeking out new opportunities to expand and develop his knowledge in all areas of music production.

 ReviewsEndorse Ben Whelan